kppaudel10/Doctor-Appointment-System/README.md

 1. Download intellija idea of ultimate version
 2. Downlaod postgres SQL database in your pc
 3. Create a database with name '' and update psql database password in file application.properties
-4. Run the SQL script that is in admin.sql
+4. Run the SQL script that is in
 5. Then run the project